DAF201/DAF201/README.md

 && I archived all the repos I am likely not going to have further update on them

+&& Good instructors/professors don't use "platforms" to teach students@UTDALLAS

 > Some personal repos:
 >
 > [simu](https://github.com/DAF201/simu)